-- Avoid the Dreaded G Rating: The movie went unrated in the US because the filmmakers decided not to submit it to the MPAA.
+- Avoid the Dreaded G Rating: The movie initially went unrated in the US because the filmmakers decided not to submit it to the MPAA.
 It's not a children's film, but there isn't anything unsuitable for kids either.
-The movie would probably pass with a PG (or even a G) rating, so maybe the distributors were worried that that might mislead audiences expecting more action.
+The movie was eventually rated PG, so maybe the distributors were worried that that might mislead audiences expecting more action.

 - Based on a True Story: Although As Himself may not exactly apply (see above), apparently the events the two discuss are based on real events.